Use docker commands easily with Makefile!

 All of the above is correct

-Docker is a platform that uses container-based virtualization technology
+Docker refers to a platform that uses container-based virtualization technology

-This alone might not be enough to understand, so let's take a closer look.
+That explanation alone might not be clear, so let's take a closer look!

 The difference between hypervisor-based virtualization and container-based virtualization